Jumana Hanna: Investigations

 Following Hanna's relocation to the United States, her case was given top priority by Bernard Kerik, the former interior minister for the Coalition Provisional Authority, and Paul Bremer requested humanitarian parole for her.
 Kerik had two military investigators on the scene, and he also went to go see the prison for himself, saying “To be physically there, to look at the barbed wire that was hooked into the trees, to think about the stories she told and then actually see the devices they used...It was sickening.”

 The Washington Post story was later mentioned by Paul Wolfowitz while testifying before the United States Senate Committee on Foreign Relations.
 Wolfowitz would redescribe the details of the story while stating that her courage to retell her story would lead to a sense of justice for many Iraqis who faced similar hardships under Saddam Hussein.

 Esquire article

 Sara Solovitch, a journalist based in California, became interested in the story and met with Hanna for a series of interviews, as she intended to write a book about her life.
 She had met with Hanna in August 2004, and communicated with her through a translator and recording notes on a tape recorder.
-After their first meeting, however, Solovitch began to have doubts about Hanna's stories, primarily due to her insistence that she attended Oxford from 1982-1984 despite her poor English.
+After their first meeting, however, Solovitch began to have doubts about Hanna's stories, primarily due to her insistence that she attended Oxford from 1982 to 1984 despite her poor English.
 Other notable findings also sowed doubt in Hanna's story;